 Being a Volunteer Firefighter is a very rewarding yet demanding position in the community.
 Our District is very dedicated to recruiting and developing strong candidates for the position of Volunteer Firefighter.
 To become a volunteer you do not need to possess any previous experience in emergency response.
-However, we do require that the applicant possess either the State of Colorado Firefighter I/Haz Mat Operations or the National Registry/State of Colorado EMT-B Certification at the time of application.
-We will assist in obtaining one of these two certifications after appointment, but not both.
+However, we do require that the applicant possess either the State of Colorado Firefighter I/Haz Mat Operations and the National Registry or State of Colorado EMT-B Certification at the time of application.
 We no longer offer an in-house fire academy.
-Many community colleges, such as Aims or Red Rocks offer quality training programs in both Fire Academy and Emergency Medical Services.
+Many community colleges, such as Aims Community College in Greeley offer quality training programs in both Fire Academy and Emergency Medical Services.
 Please contact them for more information regarding the cost and scheduling.

-During your one-year probationary period, you will also be required to successfully complete an approved training program to obtain a State of Colorado Firefighter I/Haz Mat Operations Certification OR EMT-B National Registry/State Certification.
-Whichever certification you do not possess.
-If you are applicant that has completed both and State of Colorado Firefighter I/Haz Mat Ops and EMT-B at the time of application, then once accepted as a member, you will only be required to complete ongoing training and you do to have to sign a training reimbursement agreement.
+During your one-year probationary period, you will be required to successfully complete a Probationary Firefighter Task Book.
+If you are an applicant that has previously completed both and State of Colorado Firefighter I/Haz Mat Ops and EMT-B at the time of application, then once accepted as a member, you will only be required to complete ongoing training and you do to have to sign a training reimbursement agreement.

 As a part of the hiring process all applicants for the volunteer firefighter position must also complete and receive a satisfactory score on the Fire Team Test through the National Testing Network: https://nationaltestingnetwork.com/publicsafetyjobs/index.cfm More information can be found on their site.